-It was the first time that the Lit House hosted two themed semesters, beginning with the Jewish Voices Series in the fall and the Writing in Wartime Series in the spring.
+It was the first time the Rose O’Neill Literary House hosted two themed semesters, beginning with the Jewish Voices Series in the fall and the Writing in Wartime Series in the spring.

 In the fall, we brought four talented artists: Dylan Landis, a short story writer and author of the book Normal People Don’t Live Like This.
 Landis gave a great reading, and with her help, the Lit House was able to link itself to Kevin Bacon (you have to see our “Six Degrees of Francis Bacon” mural if you have not already done so) with only 3 degrees of separation:

 1. In 2012, Dylan Landis came to the Lit House at Washington College;

 2. in 2013, Dylan was the guest speaker at an event with actress Marin Ireland in Soho;

 3. in 2013, Marin Ireland played a serial killer in the show The Following with Kevin Bacon.

 Then came novelist Anna Solomon, who, together with singer/songwriter Clare Burson, gave a wonderful performance that combined both of their crafts, telling the story of Solomon’s main character from her novel The Little Bride matched with Burson’s music.
 We closed out the semester with poet Idra Novey who shared with us her award-winning poetry from her new collection Exit Civilian.
 The Lit House also ran into Novey at the AWP Conference in Boston this past spring.